-whenever we have a generator of a transformation commuting with \widehat{H} , the corresponding physical quantity is also conserved.
+whenever generator we have a of a transformation commuting with Ĥ. the physical corresponding quantity is also conserved.

 There are two types of transformations that can be considered, continuous (like a translation) and discrete (like the transition from one state to another).
 These two types of transformations are, somehow, similar.
 One can always represent a continuous transformation as a series of infinitesimal transformations.
 In the following we will treat continuous and discrete symmetries.